Associate Degree In Nursing

 The Fortis Nursing entry path also offers many LPNs/LVNs the opportunity to receive academic credit for general education programs that may have been completed in an approved PN/VN education combined with having an active LPN license.
 Contact Fortis today to speak to an admissions advisor to learn how Fortis can prepare you to sit for the NCLEX-RN exam to earn your licensure as a registered nurse in less time than you might think.

 In addition, Fortis has partnered with its sister school, the regionally accredited Denver College of Nursing (DCN), to provide further education programs that can result in career advancement opportunities for Associate Degree nurses through its online RN to BSN and MSN programs.
 For more information on the DCN programs, please click here.

 This is a hybrid program, which means that the majority of the program is taken at the campus and several courses within the program (less than 50% of the program) are taken online.
 The program’s blend of on campus and online courses allows students to experience all the support and services our school has to offer as well the flexibility and convenience of online classes.*

 *The number of classes taken online varies each term, and some terms in

 the program may be taught entirely on campus.
 Speak to one of our admissions

-representatives for more information.
+advisors for more information.

 Frequently asked questions